-Software engineering for academia
+Software Engineering for Academia

-Tags: research, programming
+Tags: research, programming, academia

 During the course of my research, I tend to write a lot of code.
 My forays into the world of software development and my usage of C++ taught me the value of writing unit tests, following the mystical best practices (whatever they may be), and caring about the quality of my code.
 It recently occurred to me that this perspective is not too prevalent in academia because while software engineering seems “nice” and useful, it also seems to detract from making progress, viz. from writing that code and pummelling it into shape until it works.
 As one of my colleagues so aptly put it: